 With diverse religious, diet and gender choices, SONG includes singles, couples, and families with teens and young children.
 They enjoy playing together in the neighborhood center and in the surrounding fields and 10-acre woodland on our northern boundary.
 Many keen gardeners tend a thriving Common House Kitchen Garden and a large Community Garden.

 TREE (Third Residential EcoVillage Experience) began construction in late 2012.
 By October, 2013 the first seven households moved in, joyfully becoming the newest residents of EcoVillage Ithaca.
-Fully subscribed, the neighborhood is planned to be completed by Fall 2014.
+Fully subscribed, the neighborhood was completed in Fall 2015.

-TREE will be a neighborhood of 40 households, with yet another variant in neighborhood layout and building construction.
+TREE is a neighborhood of 40 households, with yet another variant in neighborhood layout and building construction.
 All homes are expected to be certified as LEED Platinum.
-In addition, seven homes are designed to be certified to the very stringent Passivhaus standard, and will become the first Passivhaus cohousing neighborhood in the US.
+In addition, seven homes are certified to the very stringent Passivhaus standard, and are the first Passivhaus cohousing neighborhood in the US.

 All homes are extremely well-insulated, with continuous fresh air ventilation supplied by Energy Recovery Ventilators (ERVs).
-These homes are remarkably comfortable, yet are expected to use 80-90% less energy for heating and hot water than typical homes in the northeast.
-TREE also made a choice to not use any natural gas, due to concerns about fracking, so these all-electric homes will be offset by a 50KW solar array, plus additional panels on homes, as well as solar hot water.
+These homes are remarkably comfortable, yet typically use 80-90% less energy for heating and hot water than typical homes in the northeast.
+TREE also made a choice to not use any natural gas, due to concerns about fracking, so these all-electric homes are partially offset by a 50KW solar array, plus additional panels on homes, as well as solar hot water.

-There will be a four-story Common House with 15 living units, a good-sized pond for both wildlife and recreation, and a community garden.
+The four-story Common House includes 15 living units, varying from studio apartments to spacious three bedroom designs.
+Adjacent to the Common House is a good-sized pond for both wildlife and recreation, and a community garden.
 TREE members bring tremendous energy and enthusiasm to their long-awaited dream of living in community.